 Object Description • # The RADIUS server number.
 Click to navigate to detailed statistics for this server.
-IP Address The IP address and UDP port number (in <ip address="">:<udp port=""> notation) of this server.</udp></ip> • Status Disabled: The server is disabled.
-Not Ready: The server is enabled, but IP communication is not yet up and running.
-Ready: The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept accounting attempts.
+IP Address The IP address and UDP port number (in <ip address="">:<udp port=""> notation) of this server.</udp></ip> • Status The current state of the server.
+This field takes one of the following values: ■ Disabled : The server is disabled. ■ Not Ready: The server is enabled, but IP communication is not yet up and running. ■ Ready: The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept accounting attempts.
 Dead (X seconds left): Accounting attempts were made to this server, but it did not reply within the configured timeout.
 The server has temporarily been disabled, but will get re-enabled when the dead-time expires.
 The number of seconds left before this occurs is displayed in parentheses.
 This state is only reachable when more than one server is enabled.